pedromaironi/Social-Media-With-Firebase/README.md

     }
 ```

-- Then, Pressing alt + insert we can have a direct access to create a constructor and the getters and setters that we are going to need
+- Then, Pressing alt + insert we can have a direct access to create a constructor and the getters and setters that we are going to need.

-- Again we are going to create a class inside the folder called Providers with the name UsersProviders
+- Again we are going to create a class inside the folder called Providers with the name UsersProviders.
-	So, the following is to create the method create and install the CollectionReference to be able to use FireStore and create a collection of data with that user
+- The following is to create the method create and install the CollectionReference to be able to use FireStore and create a collection of data with that user.

 ```
 	private CollectionReference mCollection;